jaspector

 Building permits for new construction, additions, alterations, remodels, tenant improvements, gazebos, patio covers, decks, house moves, most retaining walls, fences over 7 feet, repairs to residential and nonresidential structures; separate electrical, plumbing, mechanical, demolition, and reroof permits

-Typical processing time is Some simple jobs may be permitted during first visit; zoning verification 24 to 48 hours if not same day; no broader county-specific permit turnaround posted.
+Building permit processing times in unincorporated Floyd County, GA typically run Some simple jobs may be permitted during first visit; zoning verification 24 to 48 hours if not same day; no broader county-specific permit turnaround posted.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Floyd County, GA.
 The following work is generally exempt: Retaining walls or planter boxes no more than 4 feet high (measured from bottom of footing to top of wall) that do not support another structure, fence, or additional loads; Prefabricated swimming pools less than 24 inches deep; Single-story detached residential accessory buildings (tool sheds, playhouses) up to 200 square feet with no plumbing or electricity; Interior or exterior painting; Installing draperies or blinds; Installing carpeting or resilient floor covering; Building or installing movable counters, cases, or partitions; Building uncovered concrete patios.
+When in doubt, confirm with the local building department before starting work.